joschkabirk/lunchbot/README.md

 ALERT_PREFIX="<prefix for the alert message>"
 ```

-If you need different massages in even and odd weeks, you can set the following environment variables:
+If you need different messages in even and odd weeks, you can set the following environment variables:

 ```shell
 MESSAGE_SUFFIX_MON_EVEN="<your message suffix for mondays in even weeks>"